YosefLab/CZI-Immuneaging/README.md

 conda env create -f iadh.v1.march_2021.yml
 ```
 This will create a new environment under `$CONDA_PREFIX"/envs/iadh.v1.march_2021"`

+install cell ranger..

+download reference genome, link to 10x

+adding keys to the config files - (1) if adding keys that should not affect on versioning then update VARIABLE_CONFIG_KEYS in the processing files...
+(2) otherwise it will automatically generate a new version etc.. but need to make sure the script is backwards compatible...

 ### <a name="processing_sample"></a> Processing a single sample